Gowsikkan/E-commerce-Sentimental-Analysis/README.md

 -   [Dharanish](https://www.linkedin.com/in/dharanish-s/)

 # Dataset
-- You can download the dataset form [Kaggle](https://www.kaggle.com/datafiniti/consumer-reviews-of-amazon-products)
+- You can download the dataset form [Kaggle](https://www.kaggle.com/datasets/thedevastator/amazon-customer-reviews-with-2013-2019-sentiment)

 # Attributes
-- id
-- name
-- asins	brand
-- categories
-- keys
-- manufacturer
-- reviews.date
-- reviews.dateAdded
-- reviews.dateSeen
-- reviews.didPurchase
-- reviews.doRecommend
-- reviews.id
-- reviews.numHelpful
-- reviews.rating
-- reviews.sourceURLs
-- reviews.text
-- reviews.title
-- reviews.userCity
-- reviews.userProvince
-- reviews.username
+-Unique_ID
+-Category
+-Review_Header
+-Review_text
+-Rating
+-Own_Rating

 # Installation
  Use can Install the packages for this application using